 The parade is funded strictly through the kind and generous donations of the residents, businesses and neighborhood associations located in the area.
 The annual budget for the parade is about $5,000.
 Some of this is given by "Sponsors" before the parade begins, but about a third is collected at the parade grounds from the people in attendance.

-The 2011 organizers included Bob Brimer, Al See (aka "Uncle Sam"), Vickie Thompson, Carol Hensley, Mike Youdin, Troy Harper, and Clay Drury.
+The 2018 organizers included Bob Brimer, Al See (aka "Uncle Sam"), Claire Williams, Carol Hensley, Thayer Vinton, Betsy See, Colin Carroll, Troy Harper, and Clay Drury.

 The Serapis Flag: